carboncoop/emonpi/docs/SD-card-build-docker.md

 Debian Stretch (https://wiki.debian.org/DebianStretch) has fully made the transition to systemd, with many core pieces now systemd 'native'.

+One aspect of the previous emonSD setup (pre-Stretch) which is inconsistent with systemd in general is that /var should be RW at all times.
+This means that /var should not be part of the read only rootfs.

 One of the (many) design goals of systemd is to facilitate `volatile` and `stateless` Linux installations (http://0pointer.net/blog/projects/stateless.html) which have applications in security-sensitive and embedded applications.
 To this end, recent systemd-based Linux are generally able to populate an empty /var at boot without issue.
 This aligns well with the requirement to reduce IO to prolong the life of SD memory as /var can be mounted as a tmpfs and populated at runtime further reducing the need for disk writes.

 In a `volatile` configuration /etc continues to be used for local configuration information which persists across reboots (a `stateless` configuration would additionally mount /etc/ as a tmpfs).

-One aspect of the previous emonSD setup (pre-Stretch) which is inconsistent with systemd in general is that /var should be RW at all times.
-This means that /var should be mounted as tmpfs rather than be part of the read only rootfs.
-All data created at runtime that needs to be persisted across reboots must then be stored either in /home/pi/data.
-This is reflected in the below although.
+In the below /var is mounted as a tmpfs and /etc is part of the read only rootfs.

 ## Setup Data partition